AndersonFirmino/flask-google-recaptcha/README.md

 # Flask-ReCaptcha

-The new Google ReCaptcha implementation for Flask without Flask-WTF.
+The Working Google ReCaptcha implementation for Flask without Flask-WTF.

 Can also be used as standalone